1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Paying for a service does not confer ownership

-It is important to understand that taking on the payment of bills related to a service or product does not automatically confer property rights over it.
+It is important to understand that paying for the bills related to a service or product does not automatically confer property rights over it.

-For example, funding a phone subscription for someone else does not grant you ownership of that subscription; paying for a car purchase does not automatically give you permission to drive it.
+For example, financing a phone subscription for another person does not give you ownership of that subscription; paying for the purchase of a car does not automatically give you permission to drive it.

-Similarly, paying for a domain name does not necessarily mean you become the owner, especially if the associated details are not in your name, which can happen notably if there has been a product transfer between Organizations.
+Similarly, paying for a domain name does not necessarily mean you become the owner, especially if the details associated with the domain are not in your name, which can happen if there has been a product transfer between Organizations.

-A domain name can be managed on the Manager (Infomaniak administration interface) by a user within an Organization XYZ and belong to a completely different user not even in Organization XYZ, while being paid for by a third party, a Partner registered with Infomaniak.
+A domain name can be managed on the Manager (Infomaniak administration interface) by a user within an Organization XYZ and belong to another user who is not even in the Organization XYZ, while being paid by a third party, a Partner registered with Infomaniak.

-Infomaniak, like other web service providers, clearly states in its Terms of Service that payment for a service by a third party does not imply transfer of ownership.
-In case of dispute, the client (or the person whose name is associated with the service) remains solely responsible for resolving the dispute.
+Infomaniak, like other web service providers, clearly states in its General Terms of Use that payment for a service by a third party does not imply the transfer of ownership.
+In the event of a dispute, the customer (or the person whose name is associated with the service) remains solely responsible for resolving the dispute.

 Check all current details

-To avoid any confusion, make sure that the details associated with any web service or domain name that you pay for are in your name if you wish to hold the rights to it.
+To avoid any confusion, make sure that the details associated with any web service or domain name you pay for are in your name if you wish to hold the rights to them.

 Check the details: